List of Kamen Rider Kabuto characters: Renge Takatori

-Formerly a BrighTrooper, Renge Takatori (高鳥 蓮華, Takatori Renge) is a 18-year-old trainee of ZECT and Souji's second in command who was sent by Mishima in order to spy on and assassinate Souji.
+Formerly a BrighTrooper, Renge Takatori (高鳥 蓮華, Takatori Renge) is an 18-year-old trainee of ZECT and Souji's second in command who was sent by Mishima in order to spy on and assassinate Souji.
 However, she yearns for Souji as a master after she tasted his delicious cooking.
 Prior to meeting Souji, she had eaten nothing but dry boiled rice for the last seven years of her life, considering the concept of taste and deliciousness a sin.
 Souji went out of the way to make sure she would be well fed.
 She was also the person that booted Shun out from the ZECT HQ.
 Afterwards, Mishima orders her to kill Souji, but Souji persuades her to forget Mishima and help him steal the Hyper Zecter.
 She is eventually knocked over the building by the Uca Worm only to be saved by Souji.
 Despite her sweet and innocent demeanor, she is a fearsome fighter who wields a wire that can cut through almost anything; however, she is still relatively weak against Worms, but tries to fight anyway.
 After accepting Souji as her superior, she began to work at the Bistro la Salle, although she often misinterpreted recipes and created horrible dishes as a result.
 Due to her harsh bring up as a BrighTrooper, her perception of training is rough.
 This was seen in Episode 38 when she began to time Jyuka and her classmates in setting up tents before their camping field trip.
 She was hit by a bullet that ricocheted off Kabuto's Kunai Gun, but hitting her in the shoulder.
 As an apology, Souji made a meal for her while she was recovering in the hospital, also giving her a letter to Arata.
 During the epilogue, Renge continues to work at the Bistro la Salle.

 Renge Takatori is portrayed by Yuka Teshima (手嶋 ゆか, Teshima Yuka).